-Wed., Jan.
-5 Arrival in San José
+Tues., Jan.
+16 Arrival in San José

 Welcome to Costa Rica!
 Today you arrive in San José where you are met at the airport by a representative from Horizontes, our Costa Rican host company, for a private transfer to the Hotel Bougainvillea.
 We select this boutique hotel for its spacious rooms, friendly service, and spectacular birdy gardens, just outside the door.
 This is an environmentally-friendly hotel with a commitment to our planet and hospitality.
 Those arriving in time can enjoy a welcome dinner with fellow traveling companions a nd guide.
 Those that arrive later than dinner have a snack tray on arrival.

 Accommodations at Hotel Bougainvillea (D)

-Thurs., Jan.
-6 Cerro de la Muerte | Cartago | Mirador Quetzales
+Wed., Jan.
+17 Mirador Quetzales